AxdeKlerk/Searchlight-Promotions-2/README.md

  # Searchlight Promotions
 Searchlight Promotions is a live music promotions company that specifically caters to the rock and metal community, in Norwich.
 It is the combined efforts of two music fans who have over 25 years’ experience in promoting rock and metal bands in East Anglia.

-The website serves to increase the company’s visibility on the internet and functions as an additional marketing tool to reach fans and emerging musicians (hitherto known as users) interesting in attending or playing at gigs in Norwich.
+The website serves to increase the company’s visibility on the internet and functions as an additional marketing tool to reach fans and emerging musicians (hitherto known as users) interested in attending or playing at gigs in Norwich.

 ![image showing website responsive on all devices](doc/images/reponsive-image-2.png)

 ## 1. Introduction
 I approached a fellow metal-head (further referred to as 'the client') who owns a music promotions company in Norwich, and asked if he would like a website as he did not have one, for my first project.
-They agreed to have one built using the information that they had available on Facebook, for the content of the website, as this was currently his sole marketing platform.
+He agreed to have one built using the information that was available on Facebook, for the content of the website, as this was currently his sole marketing platform.

 ## 2. Client Brief
 The client stipulated the following:

-1.	it must be visually striking, following a colour theme in the style of other rock and metal promotions web sites, but move away from the standard red, black and white colour palette
+1.	it must be visually striking, following a colour theme in the style of other rock and metal promotions web sites, but move away from the standard red, black and white colour palette,
-2.	a very simple site that gives just enough information about the company, but focusses on the events
+2.	a very simple site that gives just enough information about the company, but focusses on the events,
-3.	must scroll (up and down) passed the events when navigating the site
+3.	must scroll (up and down) passed the events when navigating the site,
-4.	only leaving the site to buy tickets
+4.	only leaving the site to buy tickets,
-5.	must not advertise Facebook (or any other social media), but have a link to their Facebook page at the bottom for those that do use Facebook
+5.	must not advertise Facebook (or any other social media), but have a link to their Facebook page at the bottom for those that do use Facebook,
-6.	must follow the style of Facebook and other social media platforms, using a single finger or thumb to scroll
+6.	must follow the style of Facebook and other social media platforms, using a single finger or thumb to scroll, and
-7.	must be easily navigable without the use of additional “clicking on menus” (the Client)
+7.	must be easily navigable without the use of additional “clicking on menus” (the Client).

 ## 3. The Aim and Purpose of the Site
-The primary aim is to create a presence beyond the scope of social media to attract rock and metal fans, as well as emerging new rock and metal musicians, to current events happening in Norwich encouraging contact via email.
+The primary aim is to create a presence beyond the scope of social media to attract rock and metal fans, as well as emerging new rock and metal musicians, to current events happening in Norwich and encouraging contact via email.

-The purpose of the site is to showcase upcoming events and to boost ticket sales for each of the gigs by attracting rock and metal fans who don't necessarily use social media.
+The purpose of the site is to showcase upcoming events and to boost ticket sales for each of the gigs, by attracting rock and metal fans who don't necessarily use social media.
 Further, the site must reflect the promotional element of the business to attract unsigned rock and metal artists who would like to get in contact with the company for promotion in Norwich.

 ## 4. Goals
 To create a website that:
-1.	looks visually striking in line with current marketing material
+1.	looks visually striking in line with current marketing material,
-2.	uses a colour palette that reflects the rock and metal community, but moves away from the standard red, black and white themes used on other sites
+2.	uses a colour palette that reflects the rock and metal community, but moves away from the standard red, black and white themes used on other sites,
-3.	creates a form that encourages contact from fans who may like additional information as well as encourages contact from potential bands who would like to be promoted in and around Norwich
+3.	creates a form that encourages contact from fans who may like additional information as well as encourages contact from potential bands who would like to be promoted in and around Norwich,
-4.	shows a clear and simple guide to what is on offer
+4.	shows a clear and simple guide to what is on offer,
-5.	encourage contact via email
+5.	focuses on the events,
-6.	smooth scrolling using the ‘single’ digit’ principle
+6.	smooth scrolling using the ‘single digit’ principle (as defined above), and
-7.	fully responsive across all devises
+7.	is fully responsive across all devises.

 ## 5. Planning and Development
 ### 1. Target Audience
+The target audience is niche and focuses only on the rock and metal musicians and fans, but is more specifically an

-  1. aging demographic of rock and metal fans (also known as users) who don’t rely on social media for gig information in Norwich
+1. aging demographic of rock and metal fans who don’t rely on social media for gig information in Norwich,

-  2. younger rock and metal fans looking to support artists, locally
+2. younger rock and metal fans looking to support artists, locally,

-  3. emerging, unsigned rock and metal musicians/bands looking to be promoted in Norwich
+3. emerging, unsigned rock and metal musicians/bands looking to be promoted in Norwich, and

-  4. other music promoters who may want to collaborate
+4. other music promoters who may want to collaborate.

 ### 2. User Stories
-  1. as a fan, I want to find out about gigs that are happening in Norwich (must-have)
+  1. As a fan, I want to find out about gigs that are happening in Norwich (must-have).
-  2. a fan, I want to be able to find the information about gigs easily (must-have)
+  2. As a fan, I want to be able to find the information about gigs easily (must-have).
-  3. as a fan, I want to be able to identify with the promoters as fellow rock and metal-heads (must-have)
+  3. As a fan, I want to be able to identify with the promoters as fellow rock and metal-heads (must-have).
-  4. as a fan, I want to be able to contact the promoters to find out when a band is playing, if not already advertised (must-have)
+  4. As a fan, I want to be able to contact the promoters to find out when a band is playing, if not already advertised (must-have).

-  5. as a musician, I want to see that the company is legitimate (must-have)
+  5. As a musician, I want to see that the company is legitimate (must-have).
-  6. as a musician, I want to be able to contact the promoters to discuss playing in Norwich (must-have)
+  6. As a musician, I want to be able to contact the promoters to discuss playing in Norwich (must-have).
-  7. as a musician, I want to be able to link my gigs in Norwich to my social media platforms for marketing purposes (could-have)
+  7. as a musician, I want to be able to link my gigs in Norwich to my social media platforms for marketing purposes (could-have).

-  8. as a user, I want high quality images that engaging me (must-have)
+  8. As a user, I want high quality images that engaging me (must-have).
-  9. as a user, I want to feel a sense of community (should-have)
+  9. As a user, I want to feel a sense of community (should-have).
-  10. as a user, I want to have a positive emotional experience (should-have)
+  10. As a user, I want to have a positive emotional experience (should-have).
-  11. as a user, I want to be able to sign up to a mailing list so that I can stay informed (could-have)
+  11. As a user, I want to be able to sign up to a mailing list so that I can stay informed (could-have).

 ### 3. Wire Frames
 The wireframes served as a guide throughout the design of the website.
 They allowed for collaboration with the client when initially discussing the layout and functionality.
-Below are images to each of the different layouts for mobile, tablet and desktop devices.
+Below are images to each of the different layouts for mobile, tablet (landscape) and desktop devices.

 There was some deviation from the original wireframes as the project developed.
 Initially, I had included a navbar, but at the clients request it was changed to a header instead.

-  #### 1. Desk Top:
+  #### 1. Desk Top & Tablet (lanscape):

   ![wf-desk-top-welcome](https://github.com/user-attachments/assets/1344b41c-bd9e-443b-a33b-9803b602790a)
   ![wf-desk-top-about](https://github.com/user-attachments/assets/d3fcd4d7-bcec-4e2d-9c7e-4b04094bd8f8)